-12. ESG Trends
+11. ESG Trends

-12.1 Do you see environmental, social and governance (ESG) or sustainability-related debt products in your jurisdiction?
+11.1 Do you see environmental, social and governance (ESG) or sustainability-related debt products in your jurisdiction?
 If yes, please describe recent documentation trends and the types of debt products (e.g., green bonds, sustainability-linked loans, etc.).

 We often see ESG-related debt products as part of the transactions on which we work.
-Our experience includes advising on green funds, impact funds (both environmental and social), offering documentation and sustainable finance transactions (including corporate green loans and bonds).
+Our experience includes advising on green funds, impact funds (both environmental and social), offering documentation and sustainable finance transactions (including sustainability-linked loans and corporate green loans and bonds).
 This includes advising on transactions with ESG-linked pricing structures.